HypothesisWorks/hypothesis/README.rst

 by letting software automate the boring bits and do them to a higher standard than a human would, freeing you to focus on the higher level test logic.

-This sort of testing is often called "property-based testing", and the most widely known implementation of the concept is the Haskell library `QuickCheck <https://hackage.haskell.org/package/QuickCheck>`_, but Hypothesis differs significantly from QuickCheck and is designed to fit
+This sort of testing is often called "property-based testing" and the most widely known implementation of the concept is the Haskell library `QuickCheck <https://hackage.haskell.org/package/QuickCheck>`_, but Hypothesis differs significantly from QuickCheck and is designed to fit